wangleihitcs/CaptionMetrics/README.md

 * [https://github.com/tylin/coco-caption](https://github.com/tylin/coco-caption)

 ## e.g
-There is some thing wrong in python3, but python2 is right.
+There is some thing wrong in python3, but python2 is right.</br>
 Fix the problem 'cider = 0 when only one image caption'.